-In March 2011, the former Agency entered into an Owner Participation Agreement with Parkway Plaza GP, LLC (Developer) to rehabilitate and renovate the Westfield Parkway Shopping Mall (Site.)
+In March 2011, the former Agency entered into an Owner Participation Agreement with Parkway Plaza GP, LLC (Developer) to rehabilitate and renovate the Westfield Parkway Shopping Mall (Site).
 The Agency loaned the Developer \$1,972,400 for the construction of façade improvements and landscaping within the shopping center and completion of tenant improvements to accommodate new retail uses.
 The terms and conditions of the Agency loan are stated in a promissory note.
 Interest accrues annually on the outstanding principal balance at the LIBOR Rate with accrued interest forgiven first, then principal, in an amount equal to the sales taxes and net property taxes generated from the Site each operating year.
-In the first operating period 10/01/2012 - 09/30/2013, \$6,653 of accrued interest and \$1,258,168 of principal were forgiven.
-As of June 30, 2014, the balance outstanding includes principal and accrued interest of \$714,231 and \$996, respectively.
+In fiscal year 2014-15, the outstanding principal balance of \$714,232 and accrued interest of \$1,660 were forgiven.